 Which? verdict on Scottish Power

-Scottish Power’s customers rate its bills, customer service, digital tools and value for money as poor.
-The only aspect for which it scored better was complaints handling, earning a 'fair' rating based on customers’ feedback.
+Scottish Power’s customers rate the clarity of its bills, customer service and complaints handling as poor and its value for money as very poor.
+The only aspect for which it scored better was bill accuracy, earning a 'fair' rating based on customers’ feedback.

-Although customer feedback in our survey indicated that the way it handles complaints is the best aspect of its service, official data shows that it solved a lower percentage of complaints within two days than any of its big rivals in the first half of last year.
+Official data from energy regulator Ofgem shows that it tied with British Gas in solving a lower percentage of complaints within two days than any of its other big rivals in the first half of 2020.

 Some customers are willing to put up with more basic customer service for the right price.
 But Scottish Power is poor value for money, according to customers in our survey.

 Last year Scottish Power was the slowest to answer the phone, with a median average wait time of 21 minutes 24 seconds.
-This year, it was the 8th fastest to answer, keeping customers holding a mere 2 minutes 28 seconds on average.
+This year, it was the 8th fastest to answer, keeping customers waiting for a mere 2 minutes 28 seconds on average.

 This was significantly faster than the average wait time across all providers (5 minutes 57 seconds).

-It was even faster for live chat, taking only 40 seconds to answer on average, although the service wasn't available a few times we tried.
+It was faster for live chat, taking only 40 seconds to answer on average, although the service wasn't available a few of the times we tried.
 This makes it the third fastest responder using this medium.

 Pros: One of the fastest to respond on live chat in our snapshot investigation